gopheracademy/gopheracademy-web/content/advent-2016/saga-go-dependency-management.md

 * Supporting anything other than the upstream source types (git, bzr, hg, svn) that `go get` supports today
 * Use metadata from other tools where possible (this is a toss-up, we may actually need it in the first iteration)

-The committee's goal is for this to tool to become official.
-"Official," as in, it's distributed as part of the standard `go` tooling.
-Of course, that entails code review and approval from the Go team itself.
-But it would be horribly unwise to make anything official without having solidly kicked its tires beforehand.
-Thus, we expect there to be at least six months from when we feel the basic requirements of the new tool are met, to when it becomes part of the Go toolchain.
+The committee's goal is for this tool to be distributed as part of the standard `go` toolchain.
+But it would be horribly unwise to make anything official without having solidly kicked the tires beforehand.
+Thus, we expect there to be at least six months from when we feel the basic requirements of the new tool have been met, to when it becomes part of the Go toolchain.

 A single dependency management tool is the most important step to healing a fractured ecosystem.
-This is why we want the tool to _be_ official, capable of replacing existing community tools.
+This is why it's important both that the tool _be_ official, and that it's capable of replacing existing community tools.
 Now, deprecating community tools in favor of the new tool will, necessarily, be a choice for each tool's author.
 But there's general consensus amongst existing tool authors that deprecation in favor of an official tool is ideal.
 It'll still be a delicate process, of course, but we're doing everything we know how to [avoid making the problem worse](https://xkcd.com/927/).

 ## What this portends for you, fellow Gopher